-Recent examples, however, question this view.
-Even in the era of active and strong shareholders, some CEOs remain quite powerful for long periods, even without dual-class shares.
+Recent examples, however, challenge this view.
+Even in the era of strong, active shareholders, some CEOs remain quite powerful for long periods, even without dual-class shares.
 As the examples of Amazon, Netflix, J.P.
-Morgan, Tesla and other companies listed in Table 1 demonstrate, CEOs can stay at the helm for long periods of time, although they hold a minority, and sometime even a tiny minority, fraction of the company’s equity interest and voting power.
-Moreover, some of these companies are newcomers that invested heavily in their long-term plans with the support of their shareholders without the protection of dual class shares.
-Therefore, even in the era of strong and activist shareholders, some CEOs may become quite powerful simply because they have—or investors believe they have—unique contribution to company value.
-We will elaborate on this point in the next Part.
+Morgan, Tesla, and other companies listed in Table 1 demonstrate, CEOs can stay at the helm for long periods of time even when they hold only a minority share, and sometimes only a tiny fraction, of the company’s equity interest and voting rights.
+Moreover, some of these companies are newcomers that invested heavily in their long-term plans with the support of their shareholders, and without the protection of dual-class shares.
+Therefore, even in the era of strong, activist shareholders, some CEOs may become quite powerful simply because they make—or investors believe they make—a unique contribution to company value.
+We elaborate on this point in the next part.

 Table 1.
 Prominent Examples of Former and Current Powerful CEOs